-Tuition must be paid to the Murray City School District Office by the 5th of each month.
+Tuition must be paid by the 5th of each month.
 It is considered late on the 10th of the month and a late fee will be assessed.
 If your tuition is late after the 15th of the month, you will automatically forfeit your spot in the Kindergarten program.
+Only digital payments will be accepted, via PaySchools.
+A link to PaySchools will be provided upon program acceptance.
 You may also pay your tuition in full at the beginning of the year.

 How many hours of instruction are provided?

-Murray administrators are in the process of equalizing the amount of instructional time provided at each of our schools.
-Half day sessions are 3 hours.
-Full days sessions are the same instructional hours as a first through sixth grade student.
+Half-day sessions are 3 hours.
+Full days sessions are the same instructional hours as a first through sixth-grade student.

 How will we track effectiveness?